 I agree with you.
-Uh, it’s my approach to EA.
+It’s my approach to EA.
 Anyway, I like that pragmatic approach.
-Um, we, we can talk about, um, the theoretical principles of betters.
+We, we can talk about, um, the theoretical principles of betters.
 Like TOGAF AGM.
-They are, they are unnecessary and, and, and they certainly helped to design the target architecture.
-And when you, when you study them, you, you, you all think that it’s, it’s all common sense.
+They are, they are unnecessary and they certainly helped to design the target architecture.
+And when you study them you all think that it’s all common sense.
 Yes, yes.
 I agree with all this.
-Um, but it’s very high level.
-It’s very futuristic or it’s academic, uh, theory.
-And, uh, I prefer to, in my daily job in services, I really value the, or I believe in the power of, of some pillars of EA like simplification standardization.
+But it’s very high level.
+It’s a very futuristic or it’s academic theory.
+And I prefer to, in my daily job in services, I really value the, or I believe in the power of, of some pillars of EA like simplification standardization.
 And, and you mentioned it, or we mentioned it communication across the enterprise.
 So these are very general principles pillars, but the are down to earth, very practical, and they helped you resolve problems.

 Joe Gottlieb: (19:12)

-I love the three pillars, but wait, I got to roll back a little bit, um, for those that don’t know what the heck it is, tow GAF ADM, can you help, uh, can you help define that?
+I love the three pillars, but wait, I got to roll back a little bit for those that don’t know what the heck it is, tow GAF ADM, can you help define that?
 What the heck is that?

 Gwen Kerdiles: (19:24)

-Well, it’s, it’s a method, uh, AGM stands for architecture development method and, um, it’s, it’s a set of principle on how to develop and architecture and it, it follows a cycles where you, you study the requirements, develop the proof of concept of your target architecture and validated and so forth and so forth.
+Well, it’s, it’s a method.
+ADM stands for architecture development method and, um, it’s, it’s a set of principle on how to develop and architecture and it, it follows a cycles where you study the requirements, develop the proof of concept of your target architecture and validated and so forth and so forth.

 Joe Gottlieb: (19:50)